 Previously the AJRC published the Asia Pacific Economic Papers (APEP) on behalf of the Crawford School.
 This series has now been replaced by the AJRC Working Paper Series, but old papers are still available via RePEc.

 Past AJRC Annual Reports can be accessed on the AJRC website.
 As of 2013 the Centre produces smaller, electronic biannual reports on our activities which is distributed throughout our network.
 To join the AJRC network, subscribe online.

 Australia and Japan in the Region (AJIR) Forum

 Australia and Japan in the Region (AJIR) is a monthly publication produced by the AJRC. focussing on Japan’s role in the region, on Australia-Japan interactions and on regional issues of significance to both countries.
 AJIR encourages input from Japanese scholars, as well as presenting ongoing and new research from the Crawford School and from AJRC’s associated researchers and partners.

 East Asia Forum Quarterly – Japan edition

 The AJRC together with the East Asia Forum produces special edition each year a of the East Asia Forum Quarterly (EAFQ) on Japan.

-The second most recent edition is Peak Japan (Vol. 10, No. 3) published in September 2018.
+The second most recent edition is Japan’s leadership moment (Vol. 11, No. 3) published in 2019.